Alvocidib (CDK9 Inhibitor)

-Proof of concept was shown in a multicenter, randomized, phase 2 clinical study, in which alvocidib in combination with cytarabine and mitoxantrone (ACM) was compared to the standard-of-care 7+3 chemotherapy regimen in newly diagnosed, intermediate- and high-risk AML patients.
+Proof of concept was shown in a multicenter, randomized, phase 2 clinical trial, in which alvocidib in combination with cytarabine and mitoxantrone (ACM) was compared to the standard-of-care cytarabine/daunorubicin (7+3) regimen in newly diagnosed, intermediate- and high-risk AML patients.
 ACM showed a significant improvement in the complete remission (CR) rate compared to 7+3.5

-A phase 2, biomarker-driven, clinical study (TPI-ALV-201) is currently being conducted to compare ACM with cytarabine and mitoxantrone in patients with MCL-1–dependent, relapsed or refractory AML.
+A phase 2, biomarker-driven, clinical trial (Zella 201) is currently being conducted to compare ACM with cytarabine and mitoxantrone in patients with MCL-1–dependent, relapsed or refractory AML.

-A phase 1 study (TPI-ALV-101) is currently being conducted to evaluate the safety and tolerability of alvocidib and cytarabine/daunorubicin (7+3) in patients with newly diagnosed, intermediate- and high-risk AML.
+A phase 1 trial (Zella 101) is currently being conducted to evaluate the maximum tolerated dose, safety and clinical activity of alvocidib and cytarabine/daunorubicin (7+3) in patients with newly diagnosed, intermediate- and high-risk AML.